two-hundred/celerity-docs/docs/blueprint/specification.md

 The purpose of the blueprint specification and supporting implementations is to provide the backbone of scalable code and infrastructure deployment tools and to be a part of an ecosystem of composable tools that super charge developers to deliver high quality products and services at a fast pace.

-A blueprint can either be in JSON or YAML format.
+A blueprint can either be in JWCC ([JSON with Commas and Comments](https://nigeltao.github.io/blog/2021/json-with-commas-comments.html)) or YAML format.
+The JWCC format is a JSON-based format that allows for comments and trailing commas, making it easier to read and write for the purpose of configuration.
+The `.jsonc` extension is typically used for JWCC files, and is the recommended extension to be used with implementations of this spec.

 ## Yet another specification for resources?